-5 Healthy Fish to Eat for Weight LossArticle posted in: Diet & Nutrition
+5 Healthy Fish to Eat for Weight LossArticle posted in: Nutrition

 Fish is a great source of protein and healthy fats.
-Regularly incorporating fish into your daily South Beach Diet meal plan can provide a whole range of health benefits, making it the perfect addition to your weight loss menu.
+Regularly incorporating fish into your diet can provide a whole range of health benefits, making it the perfect addition to your weight loss menu.
 According to the Environmental Defense Fund, oily fish are particularly beneficial because of their omega-3 fatty acids or “good” fats, which help promote cardiovascular health and decrease inflammation.

 Here are five healthy fish for your low-carb diet: